sakreenkhan15/sk_demo/README.md

 # sk_demo
-This is my first Git Repository
+This is my first Git Repository.
+Auhtor-Sakreen Khan